Yoshida35/Discord-Bot/README.md

 RPS:
 Rock Paper Scissors.
 Took me so so long and many hours for a simple project becuase I keep wanting to make it better and I am finally able to have completed it.
 Not much but it's honest work.
 Used https://www.w3schools.com/python/ref_string_lower.asp because I got taught it in class but forgot how to use it.

+SomethingIdidinclass:
+Something I did in class because I was expanding on my knowledge but I just found it now.